 The insurance company is going to investigate the cause of your death.
 You can be sure of that.
 It will look at the events that led to your death and compare them against your original application.
 If the company finds that you had certain health conditions or that you were involved in dangerous activities all the way back to the time you applied for coverage and you didn’t mention them, it can deny payment on the claim.

 Read the Fine Print and Get Insured With Confidence

-This is, by no means, a comprehensive list of the ways life insurance won’t pay.
-They are some of the more common instances, however.
+By no means is this a comprehensive list of reasons life insurance won’t pay.
+These are, however, some of the more common instances.

-Bottom line, be completely honest and don’t ignore the fine print details on your life insurance policy.
-You don’t want to be responsible for losing the benefits on that policy because you “didn’t know” or because you thought you could get away with something by being less than honest.
-The best advice is to be sure to read your entire insurance contract —yes, especially the fine print — before you sign it.
+Bottom line?
+Be completely honest, and don’t ignore the fine print on your life insurance policy.
+You don’t want to be responsible for losing the benefits of that policy because you “didn’t know” or because you thought you could get away with something by not being 100% truthful.
+The best advice is to be sure to read your entire insurance contract — including and especially the fine print — before you sign it.

-If you are unsure of anything, just ask.
-That’s what the licensed, professional True Blue agents are here for, to guide and direct you to the insurance policy that is best for you.
-They will read the fine print with you and help you to understand what it all means, especially as it pertains to your particular situation.
+If you’re unsure of anything, just ask.
+That’s what the licensed, professional True Blue agents are here for, to guide and direct you to the insurance policy that’s best for you.
+They will read the fine print with you and help you understand what it all means, especially as it pertains to your particular situation.

-Finding a life insurance policy that’s perfect for you is what we do, but we read the fine print, too.
+Finding a life insurance policy that’s perfect for you is what we do, and we read the fine print, too.
 Let’s talk about your needs and what we can do to help you.

 We can explain the differences between term and whole life insurance, so you can make a more educated decision.